clarkevansteenderen/spede_sampler_R/README.md

 ## **HOW TO RUN THE R SHINY APPLICATION** ⚙️

+💻 Note that SPEDE-sampler is currently compatible with a Windows operating system.

 1. Download and unzip the **spede_sampler_R** GitHub repository, and save it in a desired directory.

 2. Open R, and install (if applicable) the `shiny` library: